 Many legendary stories are now shared about Alfred’s life.
 It is said that he lifted weights so that he could paint without resting.
 According to Doretha, Alfred had been an athlete and he did like to look fit, but he was in good shape without lifting weights during his painting years.
 It is also said that Alfred traveled to Jamaica many times with Backus, when in fact, he only went there once.

 Another story often told that never happened is that Alfred wanted a fancy new Lincoln when he was in the early stages of his painting career.
 As the story goes, he went to the dealership and picked out the car of his dreams.
 After calculating how many paintings he would have to sell to buy it, he put his artists and salesmen to work.
 The story ends with him purchasing the car in a week’s time.
 Doretha claims that this is yet another legend about Alfred.
 Around 1963, he had a Chevrolet Super Sport that he let his brother use after purchasing a Cadillac in 1965.
 He drove several Cadillacs and didn’t own a Lincoln until 1969.
 Hair purchased many cars, eventually owning a small fleet of automobiles that were used by his salesmen.

 What can be said for certain is that money was flowing freely and Alfred Hair and his family and friends were living the high life at a very young age.
 It is also true that Alfred Hair’s short life was filled with joy and triumph.

 As a smart businessman, he knew that he might flood the market with paintings signed by him, and instead of signing “A. Hair” he sometimes used the pseudonym “Freddy.”
 Because it was clear that he could make more money painting than selling, he hired salesmen and spent less time on the road and more time with his paints.
-Today, his paintings are highly praised.
+Today, his paintings are highly praised and sought after.